JFK: Coming of Age in the American Century, 1917–1956: PT-109

-Kennedy's service as commander of the doomed PT-109 demonstrated his leadership abilities, but also confirmed that at an early age, he knew how to use contacts, persuasion, and finesse to meet his political objectives.
+Kennedy's service as commander of the doomed PT-109 demonstrated his leadership abilities, but according to Logevall also gave indications that at an early age, Kennedy knew how to use contacts, persuasion, and finesse to meet his political objectives.
 As he strongly felt the need for America to enter the war, he summoned his political skills to further that aim.
-After being stuck with a safe posting at the Panama Canal after completion of his PT training, he desperately sought a combat assignment.
-Using his own political pull, he contacted family friend and crony, Massachusetts Senator David I. Walsh, Chairman of the Naval Affairs Committee, who diverted his assignment to Panama, and had him sent to PT combat in the Solomon Islands, granting Kennedy's previous "change-of-assignment" request to be sent to a squadron in the South Pacific.
+After being stuck with a safe posting at the Panama Canal after completion of his PT training, Kennedy desperately sought a combat assignment.
+As Logevall noted, Kennedy, using his own political pull, contacted family friend and crony Massachusetts senator David I. Walsh, chairman of the Naval Affairs Committee, who diverted his assignment to Panama, and had him sent to PT combat in the Solomon Islands, granting Kennedy's previous "change-of-assignment" request to be sent to a squadron in the South Pacific.
 His actions were against the wishes of his father who had wanted a safer assignment.

+Several historians and military strategists have blamed Kennedy for idling the PT-109's engines during the Battle of Blackett Strait in the Solomon Islands, which caused him to momentarily lose full control of his ship in enemy waters as the primary cause of the ramming that sunk the 109.
+Kennedy's superior officer, Commander Warfield, who planned the mission, believed Kennedy temporarily idling all three of his engines was the reason he could not rapidly maneuver PT-109 out of range of the oncoming Japanese destroyer Amagiri in time to prevent the collision.
+Kennedy claimed later that stopping the boat by idling the engines reduced its visibility to the low flying enemy planes that could see the phosphorescent wake of his vessel, the PT-109, as it moved through the ocean.
+In fact, Kennedy believed the wake created a path directly to the stern of the PT-109 to the enemy planes that had been sighted that night prior to the collision, and had already dropped bombs that had rocked the 109.